purgos/hord_manager/README.md

 # Hord Manager

-Treasure Management, Currency Conversion, and Banking for TTRPGs
+Treasure Management, Currency Conversion, and Banking for TTRPGs.

 ## Overview

 Hord Manager is a local web application for hosting and managing tabletop RPG (TTRPG) games.
 It provides tools for tracking player wealth, banking, currency and precious metal conversion, and business management, all accessible via a web server on your local network.
 The app is designed for both players and GMs, with password-protected GM controls.

 ## Key Features

 - Player wealth tracking (metals, gemstones, art, real estate, businesses)
 - Currency and precious metal value conversion (oz gold as base unit)
 - Web scraping of real-world metal prices for up-to-date values